 Talent selecting the nosepiece from the device.

 To calibrate the glasses, open the eye tracker case and take out the glasses [1].
 Connect the USB (U-S-B) to the micro-USB cable from the laptop to the glasses [2-TXT].
+These steps were done in take 2.2.1.

 WIDE: Talent opening the eye tracker case and removing the glasses.